Washing the paintbrushes thoroughly is an important task you should never miss – after you are done with your paint project.

 Finally, remove the brush from the vinegar and rinse one at a time to clean the paint that is still adhering to the bristles.

-If required you can purchase hand tools like Purdy’s Stain Steel Brush Cleaning Tool that has one side for cleaning rollers and the other for cleaning brushes.
+If required, you can purchase hand tools like Purdy’s Stain Steel Brush Cleaning Tool, which has one side for cleaning rollers and the other for cleaning brushes.

 2- Citrus Solvent

 The citrus solvent can be prepared in the kitchen or can be bought at the store.

 It’s usually a mixture made of pure citrus peeling oil extract (98%) and water (2%).

 You can use citrus solvent in the same way as with vinegar above.

 The citrus solvent is environment-friendly and even safe for pregnant women when they need to clean the paintbrush after painting.

 This also means you do not have to worry about disposing of it in the sink or down the drain.

 Another good method to clean and soften the paint brushes is by using a scraper and fabric softener.